artpixls/artpixls.github.io/FAQ.md

   *Absolutely not*.
 There are so many better ways to use your savings that listing them here is not necessary.

 - **When you say "we", who are you talking about?**
-  Mostly me, at the moment.
+  Mostly me, at the moment, but with significant contributions from Jean-Christophe Frisch (aka Hombre on pixls), all the translators, and help from the larger pixls community.